rshtishi/pdf-barcodes-processor/README.md

   String filePath = "../pdf-test.pdf";

-  //The method processPdfBarcodesPerPage returns document containg pages with information from extracted from pdf pages.
+  //The method processPdfBarcodesPerPage returns document containg pages with information extracted from pdf pages.
   PdfDocument resultDoc = pdfBarcodesProcessor.processPdfBarcodesPerPage(filePath);

   //return the total number of pdf pages int totalPagesNo = resultDoc.getTotalPages();

-  //save all decoded bar code images from pdf into directory that you specify as argument
+  //save all decoded bar code images from pdf into directory that you passed as argument
   //the image name for decoded barcode would be the decoded barcode text resultDoc.saveAllDecodedBarcodeImages("../dirPath");